Habtwolde/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This Project aims to learn about arithmetic operators, relational operators, boolean operators, comments, declaring variables and loops in **C language**.

 ## Technologies
-* C files are compiled using `gcc 4.8.4`
+* C files are compiled using `-Wall -Werror -Wextra -pedantic -std=gnu89`
-* C files are written according to the C90 standard
+* C files are written according to the betty standard
-* Tested on Ubuntu 14.04 LTS
+* Tested on Ubuntu 20.04 LTS

 ## Files
 All of the following files are programs written in C: